Sebastian Gorka Says He Won’t Renew His Contract With Fox News

 — The Daily Caller (@DailyCaller) March 4, 2019

-Sebastian Gorka is also involved with the Conservative Political Action Conference (CPAC), and was a speaker at their event last week at the National Harbor in Maryland, says The Washington Post.
+Sebastian Gorka is also involved with the Conservative Political Action Conference (CPAC), and was a speaker at their event last week at the National Harbor in Maryland, according to The Washington Post.

-Former Trump aide Gorka warned those attending the conference that Democrats and Liberals want to take away what are considered basic rights, like your pickup truck, your home and even hamburgers.
+Former Trump aide Gorka warned those attending the conference that Democrats and Liberals want to take away what is considered basic rights, like your pickup truck, your home, and even hamburgers.

 “This is what Stalin dreamed about but never achieved.”

-But The Washington Post says that Gorka got it wrong, because Stalin was actually pro-hamburger.
-In the thirties, Stalin sent a team to the U.S. to learn all about the hamburger to recreate it in Russia.
+But The Washington Post says that Gorka got it wrong because Stalin was actually pro-hamburger.
+In the ’30s, Stalin sent a team to the U.S. to learn all about the hamburger to recreate it in Russia.
 That trip yielded a hamburger rip off called a kotleti, which is a type of ground beef sandwich.

 While the Green New Deal suggested cutting back on the intake of beef, it doesn’t say that beef should be eliminated.
 In fact, Rep. Ocasio-Cortez only said that maybe Americans shouldn’t eat beef for all three meals of the day.